-Statistics will be computed with the software 'SAS JMP' Version 5.0.1.2 (SAS Institute, Cary, NC).
+Statistics will be computed with SAS's JMP software, Version 5.0.1.2 (SAS Institute, Cary, NC).

 11.3.1 Dosimetry:

 Dosage will be calculated per square centimeter of skin.
 The amount of test material delivered to each dosimeter set in each trial will be calculated as: